danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     { <> makeLiteral([:]) }
 /};

-# Parses an "atomic" key (as opposed to, e.g., the parens-and-commas form
+# Parses an "atomic" key.
-# of map keys).
-This rule is used for the left-hand side of both mappings
-# and derived values.
 def parKeyAtom = {/
     # The lookahead-failure is to ensure we don't match a variable being
     # interpolated, which is handled by the second alternative.